snotskie/ttrpg/site/src/index.md

 - **Distracted:** Rolls you make do not bump.
 This condition ends when you remove its cause.
 - **Disarmed:** If you would win a violent Contest as the Attacker by $10$ or more, you win by $9$ instead.
 When you find a new weapon or take a moment to recompose yourself, this condition ends.
 - **Taxed:** You cannot perform Spark Stat Checks.
 Spending ①① ends this condition.

+## Session Shop

+!!! compat "Basic Stats"
+    At the end of a session, you may:

+    - spend ①① to upgrade a single Basic Stat's die from a $d4$ to a $d6$
+    - spend ①①① to upgrade a single Basic Stat's die from a $d6$ to a $d8$
+    - spend ①①①① to upgrade a single Basic Stat's die from a $d8$ to a $d10$

+    For the Basic Stat you ranked the highest, upgrading its die costs ① less each time.
+However, for the Basic Stat you ranked the lowest, upgrading its die costs ① more each time.

+!!! compat "Carefree"
+    If your starting Lifestyle was Carefree, at the end of a session you may spend ①①①① to change your Lifestyle to Prodigious or Crafty.

+    **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
+When you have sparks, they take on a sorcerous or uninhibited aspect.
+Upgrading your Head and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Blessed by Voices" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+    **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
+When you have sparks, they take on an autonomous or lucky aspect.
+Upgrading your Hand and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Efficiently Packed" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+!!! compat "Eager"
+    If your starting Lifestyle was Eager, at the end of a session you may spend ①①①① to change your Lifestyle to Chosen or Wired.

+    **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
+When you have sparks, they take on a divine or noble aspect.
+Upgrading your Heart and Home dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Blessed by Charity" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+    **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
+When you have sparks, they take on a calculating or duplicative aspect.
+Upgrading your Head and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Ease of Focus" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+!!! compat "Wisened"
+    If your starting Lifestyle was Wisened, at the end of a session you may spend ①①①① to change your Lifestyle to Warry or Compelling.

+    **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
+When you have sparks, they take on an astral or prophetic aspect.
+Upgrading your Hand and Hurry dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Past Repeated" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+    **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
+When you have sparks, they take on an illusory or vicious aspect.
+Upgrading your Heart and Hurt dice cost ① less each time, and when you perform Spark Stat Checks using either of these Stats it costs only ③ instead.
+You also gain the "Tactful Speech" Ability and it does not count against the number of Abilities you have; if you already have this Ability you may gain another instead.

+!!! compat "Lost"
+    Regardless of your starting Lifestyle, at the end of a session you may spend ①① to change your Lifestyle to Lost.
+Then, at the end of a later session you may spend ①①① to change your Lifestyle to any other option.

+    **💎 Lost:** You feel a disconnect from your own past or former sense of self, perhaps because of an exile from your home, an erased memory, or a period of transition or deep self-reflection.
+When you have sparks, they take on an erratic or liminal aspect.
+Upgrading your History die costs ① less each time, and when you perform Spark Stat Checks using History it costs only ③ instead.

+!!! compat "Abilities"
+    At the end of a session, you may:

+    - spend ③③③ to gain your third Ability
+    - spend ④④④ to gain your fourth Ability
+    - spend ⑤⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason